alomrani/Self-Driving-car-speed/README.md

 # Self-Driving-car-speed
-Using deep learning and computer vision to predict speed from dashcam video
+Using the flowNet architecture and Nvidia CNN to predict speed from a dashcam video.